 The chart below shows how precious metals have performed from 2002 to late 2021, versus the S&P 500 (red and green candles).

 Charts provided by TradingView.

-Since 2008, precious metals, with the exception of Palladium, have underperformed stocks significantly.
+Between 2008 and 2021, precious metals, with the exception of Palladium, have underperformed stocks significantly.

 The further back you go, the worse it looks for gold and precious metals.
 See chart below.

 Going back to 1980, precious metals have been absolutely crushed by stocks.
 Silver was spiking in 1980, so silver prices today are well under what they were 40+ years ago.
 Note: on the chart below, PL and PA don’t commence trading until 1985.